seapagan/py-maker/README.md

 which is the default for this template, you can change this to whatever you require, just remember to update the `pyproject.toml` file to match.

+You can also modify the template used to generate the new project.
+Check the documentation at <https://py-maker.seapagan.net/> for more details.

 ### Linting

 The generated project includes [flake8](https://flake8.pycqa.org/en/latest/)